-The study of human cultural development through a historic approach to pivotal periods, ideas, inventions and innovations in the evolution of civilization including both regional and planet-wide perspectives.
+Human cultural development through a historic approach to pivotal periods, ideas, inventions and innovations in the evolution of civilization including regional and planetwide perspectives.
 3 credits.
 (3 plus 0)

 SS 2430 Early United States History

 The growth toward democracy in a new nation, and transition from nationalism to sectionalism during the period 1775 through the Civil War.
 3 credits (3 plus 0)